 After a Mason has fulfilled the requirements of membership, his name may be proposed for membership by a member of the K.Y.C.H..
 The prospective member should not know that he has been proposed.
 When a Priory receives a proposed, such proposal must be held over until the next stated meeting of the Priory before it is Balloted on.
 Some of the Ballot rules vary in different Jurisdictions, to comply with Grand Lodge Rules and Regulations.
 In this Jurisdiction the prospect must receive a unanimous vote by secret Ballot.
 The prospective proposal should not know that his name was proposed until he is official notified that he is elected to be invited to petition to membership.
 If this rule is followed, no one that is proposed and rejected should ever know that he was proposed and rejected, thereby saving much embarrassment. to everyone.

-A member of K.Y.C.H. who has served any of the Four Grand York Rite Bodies as presiding Officer is thereby a Knight Grand Cross of Honour, [FURTHER INFORMATION HERE] with one Quadrant for each of the Grand Bodies he has served.
-This means that if he has served any of these Four Grand Bodies, before he is inducted into K.Y.CH. , he would be a Knight Cross of Honour upon being inducted into membership..
+A member of K.Y.C.H. who has served any of the Four Grand York Rite Bodies as presiding Officer is thereby a Knight York Grand Cross of Honour, [FURTHER INFORMATION HERE] with one Quadrant for each of the Grand Bodies he has served.
+This means that if he has served any of these Four Grand Bodies, before he is inducted into K.Y.CH. , he would be a Knight York Cross of Honour upon being inducted into membership..
 If he serves any of these Four Grand Bodies after he is a K.Y.C.H, member, then he gets a Grand Quadrant when his term ends for each of those Grand Bodies.
-When a member becomes a Knight Grand Cross of Honour, he is entitled to a Certificate from Convent General showing the distinction, i.e., Knight Grand Cross of Honour with, One Quadrant, Two Quadrants, Three Quadrants, or Four Quadrants, as the case may be.
-These certificates are available from the Grand Registrar - General at no cost.
-Lapel emblems are available to indicate Knight Grand Cross of Honour.
-Each Quadrant is represented by the appropriate color of the order served, i.e., Blue for Lodge, Red for Chapter, Purple for Council, and White for Commandry, if the member is a Past Prior the background of his emblem should be Purple, if he is a Knight Grand Cross of Honour, but not a Past Prior, the background should be White.
+When a member becomes a Knight York Grand Cross of Honour, he is entitled to a Certificate from Convent General showing the distinction, i.e., Knight York Grand Cross of Honour with, One Quadrant, Two Quadrants, Three Quadrants, or Four Quadrants, as the case may be.
+These forms are available from this website under the tab FORMS.
+Lapel emblems are available to indicate Knight York Grand Cross of Honour.
+Each Quadrant is represented by the appropriate color of the order served, i.e., Blue for Lodge, Red for Chapter, Purple for Council, and White for Commandry, if the member is a Past Prior the background of his emblem should be Blue, if he is a Knight Grand Cross of Honour, but not a Past Prior, the background should be White.